TS-SAHANA/Bharat-Intern-Web-Development-Internship/README.md

 ---

-## Netflix India Homepage Recreation
+## Netflix Homepage Recreation

 **Description:**
-The Netflix India Homepage Recreation project aims to replicate the homepage of Netflix India.
+The Netflix Homepage Recreation project aims to replicate the homepage of Netflix.
 It utilizes HTML, CSS, and JavaScript to create a visually appealing and interactive user interface similar to the original Netflix homepage.
 The project includes sections such as header navigation, featured content, frequently asked questions (FAQs), and a footer with various links and contact information.

 **Technologies Used:**
 - HTML5